Updated April 2022

 Pascha worship in the middle of the night

-This year, though, when we celebrate Pascha at home, we’ll miss the over-the-topness of the service in the middle of the night.
+When we celebrate Pascha at home, though, we miss the over-the-topness of the service in the middle of the night.
 And it’s okay to acknowledge that, and to be sad.

 At the same time, we know that Death couldn’t hold Christ in the grave, and sorrow can’t hold us as we celebrate Christ’s glorious resurrection.
 Here are some things you might do to find joy in the night.